umairacheema/mahout-naive-bayes-classification/README.md

-Mahout-Naive Bayesian Classification Example
+Mahout-Naive Bayesian Classification
 ============================================
-This repository is a fork of mahout-naive-bayes example project by Frank Dang.
+This is a demonstration of detecting Spam emails from non-spam using Naive Bayesian Classification algorithm on Mahout.

 In order to classify a text document using NaiveBayesClassifier the user first needs to copy the model, labelindex file, dictionary and document frequency from HDFS to local filesystem.